Singapore air show subdued 2 years into pandemic | Business

 He noted that such shows are an important platform for companies and customers to build trust and connect in person, especially when it comes to defense procurement and procurement.

-"That's more important for anything else on the show," Raska said.
-"Forging these relationships or finding new relationships in the industry, that's something you cannot do on Zoom."
+“That's more important than anything else on the show,” Raska said.
+“Forging these relationships or finding new relationships in the industry, that's something you cannot do on Zoom.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)